-Arjen left the band after recording this album and playing a few shows together with Lori Linstruth – the female lead guitar player.
+Arjen Lucassen left the band after recording this album and playing a few shows together with Lori Linstruth – the female lead guitar player.
 And what a talent too, she really (really, really) plays this guitar well.
 The keyboard is very skillfully served by Alejandro Millan on this vinyl delight, always much in the background, never taking over.
 Alejandro left the band as well in 2007.

 Embrace the Storm is artfully composed and flawlessly produced.
 You can feel the passion and the team oriented approach.
 It is actually like the perfect storm, no one element is overwhelmingly present: Vocals artfully and passionately delivered.
 Stellar riffs and rhythm guitar always alternating perfectly.
 The somewhat simplistic yet stellar drum work always in the background – never overwhelming.
 This is by the way one of the major positive points on this record.
 And then the stellar work on the keyboard: Again finely tuned against the rest of the ensemble.
-Well – hells bells – it just fits.
-Almost too well, nothing really out of place.
+Well – hell’s bells – it just fits.
+Almost too well, actually, with nothing really out of place.

 No track is really bad and it will depend on preference and taste which one will go first.
 I can recommend Passion – of course, Haunted – in a geeky kind of way.
 It is an irresistible mix between spoken vocals in Spanish and a refrain in English with medieval/melodic elements in there.
-Gothic that – I like it.
+A very Gothic taste – I like it.

 Get dat tune: